MariaChemerys/Planck3D/README.md

 • c is the speed of light in a vacuum in metres per second (3.0 ⋅ 10⁸ ms⁻¹)<br>
 • k is the Boltzmann constant in joules per kelvin (1.381 ⋅ 10⁻²³ JK⁻¹)<br>
 <h2>Why is Planck3D useful?</h2>
-Planck3D can provide many educational benefits.
-It allows students to experiment with a Planck's Law 3D model by changing the maximum temperature, wavelength and spectral radiance visible on the plot.
-Getting an immediate visual feedback reinforces students' understanding of the relationship between these quantities.
-Planck's law involves advanced concepts such as quantum mechanics and blackbody radiation.
-A 3D representation makes it easier to witness how these concepts interrelate.
+Planck3D can provide many educational benefits:<br>
+• It allows users to experiment with a Planck's Law 3D model by <strong><em>changing the maximum temperature, wavelength and spectral radiance</em></strong> visible on the plot.
+Getting an immediate visual feedback reinforces the understanding of the relationship between these quantities.<br>
+• Planck's law involves advanced concepts such as <strong><em>quantum mechanics and blackbody radiation</em></strong>.
+A 3D representation makes it easier to witness how these concepts interrelate.<br>
+• In the app, it is possible to <strong><em>zoom in on specific regions</em></strong> of the plot and <em>rotate it</em> to examine finer details, patterns and trends that may not be apparent in a static plot.
+This may lead to a deeper comprehension of the underlying physics.